Mapster is an Open Source library for mapping objects in .Net focused on ease of use and high efficiency.

 sourceObject.Adapt(destObject);

-That simple.
-One might think that this lack of configuration has a penalty in performance, but it is not so.
+It’s that simple.
+One might think that this lack of configuration has a performance penalty, but that’s not the case.

 Mapster is extremely fast, while maintaining minimal memory consumption, even several orders of magnitude above alternatives like AutoMapper.

-Of course, Mapster not only performs conversions between simple objects, but also collections, composite objects, or almost any situation we may need.
-It also has a large number of additional features, such as custom mappings, actions before and after mapping.
+Of course, Mapper not only performs conversions between simple objects, but also collections, composite objects, or almost any situation we might need.
+Furthermore, it has a large number of additional features, such as custom mappings, actions before and after mapping.

-On the other hand, efficiency can be further improved by including https://github.com/dadhi/FastExpressionCompiler, reaching a performance very similar to that obtained with “hand-made” mapping.
+On the other hand, efficiency can be improved even more with the inclusion of https://github.com/dadhi/FastExpressionCompiler, becoming very similar to the performance obtained with “handwritten” mapping.

-As if all this were not enough, it is also possible to add ExpressionDebugger to debug within the mapping without losing efficiency, and solving one of the biggest disadvantages of using automatic mapping libraries.
+As if all this weren’t enough, it’s also possible to add ExpressionDebugger to be able to debug inside the mapping without losing efficiency, solving one of the biggest disadvantages of using automatic mapping libraries.

-For more information, check the abundant information on the project’s website https://github.com/MapsterMapper/Mapster, where you will also find all the code for the same.
+For more information, consult the abundant information on the project’s website https://github.com/MapsterMapper/Mapster, where you will also find all the code for it.